-A high wing, light aircraft (Cessna C172 Skyhawk 2) was used, based at Messolonghi Airport (ICAO designator GR-0008).
-This four-seater aircraft offers an excellent view from its cockpit and thus was considered suitable, reliable and cost-effective for such a mission.
-The flight was performed along the project area of the Northern Ionian Sea at an altitude of 1000 ft and an average Speed Over Ground of 90 knots.
-The flights were performed under ideal weather conditions (wind speed less than 10 knots, clear sky and visibility more than 10 km).
-In every case where an "object of interest" was spotted, the airplane left its track and performed one or more circles over the object in order to visually identify it.
+For the aerial surveys, a high wing, light aircraft Cessna C172R Skyhawk was used, powered with a Lycoming IO-360-L2A, 160 Hp.
+This four-seater aircraft offers an excellent view from its cockpit and is considered suitable, reliable and cost-effective for such a mission.
+Messolonghi Airport (ICAO designator GR-0008) was used as a base for the aerial expeditions to the Northern Ionian Project Area.
+The flight was performed along the Project Area at an altitude of 1000 ft MSL and an average Speed Over Ground of 85 knots.
+The flights were performed under ideal weather conditions (wind speed less than 10 knots, clear sky and visibility more than 8 km).
+In every case where an "object/s of interest" was spotted, the airplane left its track and performed one or more circles over the object/s in order to visually identify it.
 Furthermore, the object was photographed so that a proper record of its observation and identification is kept.
 The photographic operation was performed using a full frame DSLR (Nikon D750) with a 70-200mm F/2.8 Tamron SP lens.
 All photographs were georeferenced since the camera was equipped with a GPS Unit (Nikon GP-1A).

-Figure 3-2.
-The aircraft used, at Corfu airport
+The flights were monitored and recorded with the use of two specialized applications namely the GARMIN-Pilot and the Fore-Flight.

 Figure 3-3.
+The aircraft used for the aerial surveys

+Figure 3-4.
 View from the aircraft's cockpit